cdisselkoen/llvm-ir/README.md

 ## Compatibility
 Currently, `llvm-ir` only supports LLVM 9.
-However, it should probably "just work" with LLVM 8 if you simply open `Cargo.toml` and change the line
+However, it should probably "just work" with LLVM 8 if you simply open the `llvm-ir` `Cargo.toml` and change the line
 ```toml
 llvm-sys = "90.0"
 ```